sdlhc-01/SDLHC/README.md

 The scala code must be built using maven using the file ./build.sh

-*run_benchmark.r* is the script to perform benchmark runs of SDLHC on the 3 datasets.
+*run_benchmark.r*, located in ./src/main/R/ is the script to perform benchmark runs of SDLHC on the 3 datasets.